 Clint and the others fight against the villains, but have a hard time until Captain Tree and Bush Boy arrive and save the day by sacrificing themselves in the act of killing the P.L.O.

-After many other adventures, the Hamsters battle the villain Infidel Castro.
-Castro kills Bruce.
+The Hamsters take a vacation in Miami, where they run into a toe-sucking monster.
+The Hamsters retreat in one of Bruce's Ferraris, and eventually end up falling into a whirlpool while battling the Toe-Jam Monster.
+The whirlpool sucks then down into the lair of the villain Infidel Castro.
+Clint is put in a room with a flying disc bristling with knives.
+It tries to kill him but he blasts it with eye beams, like Cyclops.
+Clint, Jackie, and Chuck are reunited after their own individual challenges, but find Bruce too late--Castro kills Bruce with a harpoon.
 The other Hamsters are stuck in an undersea base and try to check Bruce's body in its hospital, but he seems to be gone.
 They end up having to leave his body behind as the base's self-destruct mechanism goes off, and they barely escape in some sea sleds.
 However, the explosion separates them, and at the end of the original series, they are all left in separate situations.
 Clint, luckily, is rescued by a Mafia party boat, and seems content with his prospects.

 Clint: The Hamster Triumphant Mini-Series